pawabamahajan30/college-lecture/README.md

 # college-lecture
-This is my first project in GitHub profile
+This is my first project in GitHub profile. and today i have learn new topics related with github